neuromotion/task-msit/README.md

 The `config` directory contains the config files needed for the electron app.
 This includes the event-marker details and event codes.

-Note: the productId can be overwritten by the environment variable EVENT_MARKER_PRODUCT_ID
+Note: the `comName` can be overwritten by the environment variable COMNAME.

 ### `src/`